fap59/sasskit/readme.md

 ### ⚡ Autocomplete
 While typing Sass variables, functions, or mixins, you'll see autocompletion suggestions from other Sass files in your workspace.

+### 🔄 Refresh Cache
+Click on the **Sass Cache** icon in the status bar to refresh the cache and update autocompletion items.

 ## 🛠️ Commands

 - **Sass Kit**: Adds an `@use` statement for a Sass file at the top of the current file.
+- **Sass Cache Refresh**: Refreshes the Sass autocomplete cache, making sure all variables, functions, and mixins are up to date.

 ## 📋 Requirements